ChangLabSNU/VaxPress/docs/source/algorithmic_details.rst

 This area includes various factors that influence RNA sequence stability and immunogenicity, such as:

+- **iCodon-Predicted Stability:**
+  A "synonymous codon" refers to different codons that encode the same amino acid.
+  Accordingly, ``iCodon`` is an algorithm that predicts the stability of the coding sequence of RNA using synonymous codons.[12]

+  In Vaxpress, this is considered as an optimization factor for conducting sequence optimization.
-- **iCodon-Predicted Stability:** Predicts the stability of RNA secondary structure using synonymous codons.
+  Particularly, it is regarded in terms of the in vivo stability of RNA secondary structure to propose the optimal RNA sequence.

-- **Local GC Ratio:** Calculates the GC ratio within a window and transforms it into a score.
+- **Local GC Ratio:**
+  The production of mRNA vaccines is carried out through in vitro transcription.
+  For this purpose, it's necessary to synthesize template DNA corresponding to the desired sequence.
+  During this process, if the GC ratio is high, the DNA being synthesized has a potential to form stem-loop structures on its own, which can hinder the synthesis.
+  Additionally, high GC content can significantly impede the amplification process that follows.
+  Therefore, for the ease of vaccine production, maintaining a relatively low GC ratio is desirable.

+  Vaxpress calculates the existence ratio of G and C within the window by moving it by the stride size, and then transform the window-specific GC ratio values (``gc``) using the following equation to determine the score.

+  .. math:: score = -\Sigma_{gc}(10^{log_2(|gc-0.5|)+0.05})

-- **U Count:** Counts uridines in the sequence to minimize immune response.
+- **U Count:**
+  RNA molecules that are extensively folded induce a severe interferon response, and a significant contributing factor to this is the number of uridines in the sequence.
+  Therefore, when developing vaccines, there are 2 strategies to prevent immune response: 1) Replace uridine(U) to modified base such as psedouridine(Ψ)(Karikó et al., 2008)[13], 2) Minimize the number of uridines.[14]

+  Building upon this fact, Vaxpress choses second strategy.
+It counts the number of uridines as it seeks sequences that minimize the uridine count.

-- **Repeat Length:** Quantifies tandem repeat lengths to facilitate cloning for vaccine production.
+- **Repeat Length:**
+  For the mass production of mRNA vaccines, cloning using plasmids is necessary.
+  This is achieved through the synthesis of the target sequence and vector.
+If the target sequence itself contains numerous tandem repeats, difficulties arise in this synthesis process.
+  Therefore, it is important to proceed in a way that minimizes this issue.

+  In Vaxpress, tandem repeats are quantified by measuring their length.
+  By using ``pytrf.GTRFinder``, Vaxpress finds all generic tandem repeats from given sequences.
+And add all of their lengths.

 ---------------------------------------
 Scoring Function (Objective Function)